|Last Quarterly Update:||9/30/2013|

 The bookstore industry has worldwide revenue of about $60 billion, according to MarketLine.
 Some countries have restrictions on pricing and foreign ownership of bookstores, which have restricted the development of multinational chains.

-The US bookstores industry includes about 9,500 stores with combined annual revenue of about $11 billion and is expected to grow at a medium rate in the next two years.
-Key growth drivers include consumer spending and technological innovations.
+The US bookstores industry includes about 9,500 stores with combined annual revenue of about $11 billion.
+Growth opportunities include specialization and ancillary product sales.

 Online booksellers, such as Amazon.com, are covered in the industry profile for Internet & Catalog Retailers.

 The industry is being redefined as booksellers fend off intense competition from discount stores and online retailers and adjust to increasing acceptance by consumers of digital books as an alternative to printed books.
-Bookstores are finding the times challenging and Borders, once ...
+Bookstores are finding the times challenging and Borders, once the nation's #2 chain, filed for bankruptcy in early 2011 before moving to liquidate ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options